 Anaerobic (resistance-training) exercise

-Studies have also examined the use of resistance training as an option to improve fatigue.
-In one large randomized controlled trial, 160 breast cancer patients (stages 0–III) were randomly assigned to a 12-week (twice weekly) progressive resistance training intervention or a 12-week (twice weekly) relaxation control intervention.
+Studies have also examined the use of resistance training to improve fatigue.
+In one large randomized controlled trial, 160 breast cancer patients (stages 0–III) were randomly assigned to a progressive resistance training intervention or a relaxation control intervention, twice weekly for 12 weeks.
 The primary endpoint was perceived fatigue, and the secondary endpoint was evaluated quality of life.

 Adherence to this group-based intervention program was as high as 97%.
 Significant improvements were noted between groups, favoring the resistance-training group for general fatigue (P = .044), especially for the physical fatigue subscale (mean difference = –0.8; 95% confidence interval, –1.5 to –0.2, P = .013), but not for affective fatigue (P = .91) or cognitive fatigue (P = .65).
 For quality of life, significantly larger improvements regarding role function (P = .035) and pain (P = .040) were noted among exercisers compared with controls.
 This study demonstrated that resistance training was a feasible and efficacious strategy for improving fatigue and other components of quality of life.